Last updated on July 5th, 2022 at 02:16 pm

-This past week I was surprised to have been given lessons in life by movie legend Lauren Bacall.
+This past week while working on my memoir, I was surprised to have been given lessons in life by movie legend Lauren Bacall.

 How many times has this happened to you?
 You pick up a magazine you wouldn’t normally pick up start reading something you’re not particularly interested in and suddenly the printed lines jump up off the page and start shaking you by the collar?